hwesun/ROS_MapMerge_SIFT_ORB/README.md

 ## Introduction
 - The project is included in the following paper.
 The main purpose is for vaildating the map fusion approach.
-Further details can be found in the paper
+Further details can be found in the paper.
 ### Paper Title:
 - Investigation of SIFT and ORB descriptors for Indoor Maps Fusion for the Multi-agent
 ### Conference: